NZAEE Submission on Proposal to Replace NCEA

 Education should prepare our young people for a complex and evolving future, with key values and skills such as critical thinking, action competence, empathy and kaitiakitanga.
 These are best developed through learning contexts that combine traditional subjects, supported by pedagogical approaches such as project- and place-based learning.
 There is clear messaging in the consultation document and Cabinet paper that schools will no longer be able to cater to students’ interests, strengths and aspirations by creating localised and interdisciplinary courses.
 This is highly concerning and we disagree with this proposal, noting some specific points related to our subject area:

-• We are concerned at the proposal to remove Outdoor Education from the senior subject list and move it to the VET pathway.
-We do not agree with this decision and support our colleagues from Education Outdoors NZ in advocating for Outdoor Education to remain within the general senior subject list, and to honour the amazing work that has already been completed to develop Level 2 Outdoor Education achievement standards.
+• We are concerned that Outdoor Education has been included as a VET subject at Years 12 and 13.
+We do not agree with this decision and support our colleagues from Education Outdoors NZ in advocating for Outdoor Education to be included on the general subject list, and to honour the amazing work that has already been completed to develop Level 2 Outdoor Education Achievement Standards.
 These integrate key values, knowledge and skills that help our young people connect with and care for te taiao.

 3. Equity and Inclusion